GfSE/SAF-Specification/developing-saf/development.md

 The author of a SEMP for a system in a certain project context wants to know:

-* which viewpoints are relevant for the systems engineering
+* which viewpoints are relevant for the systems engineering effort
 * how will we use the viewpoints and what is the benefit
 * which viewpoints will we need additionally
 * what do we potentially lose if we omit viewpoints
 * what is the recommended workflow through the viewpoints[^1]

 Those questions need an answer in order to plan the MBSE appoach.
 Every project is different, and the focus of modeling should be set accordingly.
-One needs to know where in the Lifecycle, and for which processes activities ( we use ISO15288) the the viewpoints will provide a benefit.
+One needs to know where in the Lifecycle, and for which processes activities (refering to ISO15288) the viewpoints will provide a benefit.

 Most of the questions are supported by the following "steckbrief" characteristics of the viewpoint description.